tidyverse/purrr/revdep/problems.md

 *   checking dependencies in R code ...
 NOTE
     ```
     Namespace in Imports field not imported from: ‘purrr’
       All declared Imports should be used.
     ```

-# forestmangr

-Version: 0.9.0

-## In both

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Namespaces in Imports field not imported from:
-      ‘covr’ ‘curl’ ‘graphics’ ‘htmltools’ ‘psych’ ‘rmarkdown’ ‘scales’
-      All declared Imports should be used.
-    ```